 Marios Papadopoulos' recordings of the L.v.
 Beethoven Sonatas have been set on a level with Artur Schnabel, Alfred Brendel, Daniel Barenboim, and Wilhelm Kempff (Daily Telegraph and Classic FM Magazine Critics' Choice).
 Apart from the complete L.v.
 Beethoven Piano Sonatas which he is currently recording, his prolific output as a recording artist includes performances of Igor Stravinsky’s Concerto for Piano and Wind with the Royal Philharmonic Orchestra on the Hyperion label, works by W.A.
 Mozart for a Readers’ Digest album, works by Moussorgsky - including Pictures at an Exhibition - piano works by César Franck and the 24 Preludes and Fugues by Dmitri Shostakovich.
 Most of his recordings are now available on the newly-launched Oxford Philomusica record label.

-Marios Papadopoulos holds a doctorate in music from City University and is both a member of the Oxford University Faculty of Music and Fellow by Special Election of Keble College Oxford and an Honorary Fellow of the Worshipful Company of Musicians in 2010 and was awarded Oxford City’s Certificate of Honour in 2013.
+Marios Papadopoulos holds a doctorate in music from City University and is both a member of the Oxford University Faculty of Music and Fellow by Special Election of Keble College Oxford.
+He became an Honorary Fellow of the Worshipful Company of Musicians in 2010 and was awarded Oxford City’s Certificate of Honour in 2013.
 Papadopoulos was awarded an MBE in the Queen’s 2014 New Year’s Honours List for services to music in Oxford.